p3rseph0ne/info-page/README.md

 npm -v
 ```

-to check for version, if it's not installed use check here for instructions on how to install it:
+if it's not installed check this out for instructions on how to install it:
 https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-version-manager-to-install-nodejs-and-npm

 ### Installation